nautsch-com/docker-jenkins-plugins/README.md

 ##### Change the plugins

 Clone/fork the repo and change the content of the `excl-plugins.txt` and `incl-plugins.txt` files.
-Use the name attribute from the plugin.
-You can use the following URI to get all available plugins:
+Use the *name* attribute of the plugin.
+All attributes and the full description of all available plugins:

 [http://updates.jenkins-ci.org/stable/update-center.json](http://updates.jenkins-ci.org/stable/update-center.json)